 After the death of a loved one, pursuing a claim might seem emotionally exhausting, but it’s imperative that you act fast if you want to bring the guilty party to justice.
 That’s because there’s a legal deadline for filing a wrongful death claim in the state of Pennsylvania.

 According to Title 42 § 5524, you have two years from the date of your family member’s passing to file a claim.
-Failure to act within the state sanctioned timeframe will bar you from receiving compensation.
-An experienced attorney can make sure your claim is filed on time so that you can receive the following wrongful death damages:
+Failure to act within the state-sanctioned timeframe will bar you from receiving compensation.
+An experienced attorney can make sure your claim is filed on time so that you can pursue the following wrongful death damages:

 - Pain and suffering